How To Make Your Offer Stand Out in a Multiple Offer Scenario

-For buyers, this will mean more competition for the available homes.
-And therefore it is likely that as a Buyer in the 2015 Spring market you may find yourself in a multiple offer situation.
+After several seasons of low inventory and historically low interest rates, buyer demand is at a high.
+This means more competition for the available homes.
+And therefore it is likely that as a Buyer in the spring market you may find yourself in a multiple offer situation.
 (This is when a seller receives more than one offer on a the home at the same time).

 Here are some tips on how to make your offer stand-out in a multiple-offer situation:

-3. Do not write an offer contingent on the sale of your home.
-(This topic deserves its own blog post)
+- Do not write an offer contingent on the sale of your home.
+(This topic deserves its own blog post.)

 *Note: This means that borrowers will have more buying power.
 For a $120,000 borrowers, the reduction in annual premium will save them $50/month.
 Instead of paying $50 a month to mortgage insurance, that $50/month can go to a larger loan amount giving the borrower at the $120,000 about $12,000-$15,000 cushion in their price point.